Mirror1023/mirror1023/README.md

 I spend most of my time now building with LLMs, not just analyzing data.

-I build with Claude Code in the loop, but the architecture, the domain knowledge, and the calls that decide whether a system actually works are mine.
+I build with frontier/local models in the loop, but the architecture, the domain knowledge, and the calls that decide whether a system actually works are mine.
 So is the stubbornness to keep going when things break at 2am.

 <div align="center">